transparent-marketplace

 Travel Nurse

-• With the arrival of the coronavirus pandemic, new crisis contracts are offering 2-8 week assignments.
-These contracts are often requiring 48+ hours per week.
+• During the coronavirus pandemic, crisis contracts offered 2-8 week assignments but often required 48-plus hours per week.

-• Travel nurses are not paid for cancelled shifts, unless they have a guaranteed hours clause in their contract.
+• Travel nurses aren’t paid for canceled shifts unless they have a guaranteed hours clause in their contract.

-• There is always the risk of contract cancellation due to low census, or a variety of other reasons.
-Only a few agencies have a clause in their contracts that requires advance notice to the traveler, and it’s usually 2 weeks or less.
+• Only a few agencies have a clause in their contracts that requires advance notice to the traveler, and it’s usually 2 weeks or less.

 Staff Nurse

-• Full time staff either self schedule or work with unit scheduler, and they usually have their schedules at least 4-6 weeks ahead of time.
+• Full-time staff either self-schedule or work with the unit scheduler, and they usually have their schedules at least 4-6 weeks ahead of time.

 • Staff nurses must request any vacation time off in advance and get it approved by leadership.

-• Time off can be limited to available PTO hours and cannot conflict with other requests, causing short staffing on the unit.
+• Time off can be limited to available PTO hours and can’t conflict with other requests, causing short staffing on the unit.

 Travel Nurse

-• Travelers should request any necessary time off during assignment in your initial contract for manager approval.
-You may also want to mention it in the interview to make sure it isn’t a deal-breaker for the facility.
+• Travelers should request any necessary time off during assignment in their initial contract for manager approval and mention it in the interview to make sure it isn’t a deal-breaker for the facility.

 • One of the huge benefits of travel nursing is being able to take unlimited amounts of time off between assignments to explore/spend time at home (just remember it’s not paid!).

-• Travel nurses can also arrange to take time off between end of assignment and an extension.
+• Travel nurses can also arrange to take time off between the end of an assignment and an extension.

 Staff Nurse